apreborn/infra-code-challenge/README.md

 2. **Dynamic Content**:
    - Introduce backend functionality by using AWS Lambda for serverless computing.
-   - Use Amazon DynamoDB for storing and serving dynamic content, such as blog posts or user-generated data.
+   - Use Amazon DynamoDB to store and serve dynamic content, such as blog posts or user-generated data.

 3. **CI/CD Pipelines**:
    - Implement a continuous integration and continuous delivery (CI/CD) pipeline using GitHub Actions or AWS CodePipeline to automate the deployment of changes to the website.